GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/01_overview.rst

 Here is a tutorial that you, the reader, can run and experiment with.
-This document comes with a downloadable data package that contains all the data you need to run the example presented.
+This document comes with a downloadable data package that contains all the data you need to run the examples presented.
 Instructions on where to get that package and how to set things up are given in :ref:`datasetup`.

 The GMOS longslit tutorial series contains several scientific examples